GeneralProducts/day-of-code/_posts/2018-08-31-tools-of-the-trade.md

 <p class="content__abstract">
   There are lots of different programming languages and software tools, and more are being created all the time.
 This article introduces the ones we will use.
-No actions required: just read it.
+No actions required: please read it before the Day of Code.
 </p>

 In this course you’ll be using four programming languages: